gvwilson/sensibleadventures/nardica/nardica.md

 "I s'pose," Iffy said.

 "Oh c'mon."
-Honesty bumped her hip against Iffy's one more time.
+Honesty bumped her hip against Iffy's.
-"M' dad and Uncle Osman asked two different cores about that piece o' tech.
+"M' First and Uncle Osman 'long by Pier Nine asked two different cores about that piece o' tech she showed you.
-Neither of 'em could make sense of it, an' then you jus' come right out an' tell 'em what it is."
+Neither of 'em had a clue what it was, an' then you jus' come right out an' tell 'em.
+The stuff you have in your head," she finished admiringly, shaking her own in wonder.

-Iffy mumbled that it was just a guess, not wanting to admit to Honesty or herself that she had no idea how she had known what it was.
+Iffy mumbled that it was just a guess, not wanting to admit to Honesty or herself that she had no idea how she knew half of what she did.
-They said their goodbyes by the bow of the Marine cutter.
+They said goodbye by the bow of the Marine cutter.
-One of the repair bots paused a moment to watch them kiss, its simple core wondering who was repairing whom, and then Iffy turned to hurry back to the Dance Hall and her aunt.
+One of the repair bots paused a moment to watch them kiss, its simple-minded core wondering who was repairing whom, then erased the thought as Iffy hurried back into town to the Dance Hall and her aunt.

-The streets around the market were crowded by the time Iffy got back.
+The streets around the market were crowded by the time Iffy got there.
-Four Chinese Mormons handed out glossy animated pamphlets advertising their church's insurance policies, smiling forgiveness at a ragged man whose face and hands were covered with tech both real and fake yelling that the Singularity had come, they were all living in a simulation, the data proved it, they just had to look at the data and they would see the truth!
+Four Nugini Mormons handed out glossy animated pamphlets advertising their church's insurance policies, smiling forgiveness at a ragged man yelling that the Singularity had come, they were all living in a simulation, the data proved it, they just had to look at the data and they would see the truth!
-A bot with a rasping voice and an ancient wooden Nugini mask for a face told stories to a circle of wide-eyed children.
+A bot with a rasping voice and an ancient plastic mask for a face told stories to a circle of wide-eyed children, its cut-out paper puppets dancing as Zuko battled Princess Leia while Aang struggled to free Elsa from the grip of the winter she had made.
-Two bald women who might have been clones but were probably just twins wheeled a cart piled high with sheepskins past two men arguing beside another cart piled just as high with sheets of farmed moss.
+Two bald women who might have been twins but were probably just clones wheeled a cart piled high with tweaked moss blankets past two men arguing beside another cart piled just as high with sheets of diamond so clear that only the rainbows they cast on the ground gave them away.
-The smell of soy being fried in ginger mixed with the wet steamy warmth from rice cookers and the salty tang of tweaked seaweed being boiled into soup.
+The smell of soy being fried in ginger mixed with the wet steamy warmth from rice cookers, the salty tang of tweaked seaweed being boiled into soup, and the smell of people who washed when they could.

-Iffy paused longingly in front of a stall selling rats with startling blue eyes as pets.
+Iffy paused longingly in front of a stall selling rats with startling blue eyes.
-"Or snacks,"
+"They make great pets.
+Or snacks!"
 the man said,
 hastily adding, "Just kidding!
 Just kidding!" when Iffy scowled.
+"And look!"
+He leaned over and said,
+"Ratty want a cracker?"

+"Idjit!"
+the rat squeaked back.
+"Yer an idjit!"

+"See?"
+the man said proudly.
+"They come with a hunnert words wired in, an' you can teach 'em a coupla hunnert more!"

-She held her finger a few millimeters from the front of one of the cages for the rat it held to sniff, then hurried on her way.
+Iffy held her finger a few millimeters from the front of one of the cages for the rat it held to sniff, then hurried on her way.
 *One day*,
 she promised herself.
-One day,
+One day she'd have plants and pets and a workshop and Honesty would come by all the time.
+(Even in her daydreams, she didn't dare imagine that they would live together.)
-but not while she was on the *Guinevere* and Uncle Jack was her captain.
+One day---but not while she was on the *Guinevere* and Uncle Jack was her captain.
-He wouldn't eat it---he'd just shout about vermin and throw it over the side.
+He wouldn't eat it.
+He'd just shout about vermin and throw it over the side.

 The Dance Hall was just as busy inside as out.
 Iffy tried slipping through the crush the way Honesty did,